Inquiry-based learning enhances problem-solving skills through student-centred inquiry and research

-The integrated inquiry approach we have adopted ensures coverage of these subject areas over a two-year cycle, as recommended by the Victorian Curriculum and Assessment Authority (VCAA).
+The integrated inquiry approach we have adopted ensures coverage of these subject areas over a two-year cycle (apart from the Foundation level), as recommended by the Victorian Curriculum and Assessment Authority (VCAA).

 All of the Integrated Inquiry Units have a very close connection to English, and the development of specific literacy skills relating to them.

-The Arts and History are offered through our Specialist Program, and where possible, links are made to the Integrated Inquiry Units.
+The Arts (Visual Art and Performing Arts- music, dance and drama) and S.T.E.M (an integration of science, technology, engineering and mathematics skills and concepts) are offered through our Specialist Program, and where possible, links are made to the Integrated Inquiry Units.

 We have an inquiry approach to learning, evident within the context of Integrated Inquiry Units that are conceptually based.